OBOAcademy/obook/docs/tutorial/fhkb.md

 ```
 ### 4.3 Defining Man and Woman

 We now have some of the foundations for the FHKB.
 We have the concept of `Person`, but we also need to have the concepts of `Man` and `Woman`.
 Now we have `Person`, together with `Maleness` and `Femaleness`, we have the necessary components to define `Man` and `Woman`.
-These two classes can be defined as: Any `Person` object that has a male sex can be recognised to be a man; anyPersonobject that has a female sex can be recognised as a member of the class woman.
+These two classes can be defined as: Any `Person` object that has a male sex can be recognised to be a man; any `Person` object that has a female sex can be recognised as a member of the class woman.
 Again, think about what conditions are _sufficient_ for an object to be _recognised_ to be a member of a class; this is how we create defined classes through the use of OWL equivalence axioms.

 To make the `Man` and `Woman` classes do the following: